 The average BMI of mountain classification winners is 21.24.
 We can see a similar trend as with GC winners.
 Nowadays, climbers have a lower BMI on average than at the beginning of this classification.
 The average BMI of mountain classification winners is lower than the BMI of GC winners (21.56).

 Sprinters and all-around riders’ height rarely goes below 1.70 m or exceeds 1.85 m.
 The average height of a points classification winner is 1.78 m.

 Not surprisingly, sprinters and all-around riders are heavier than climbers.
-The average weight of a GT points classification winner is 70.93 kg.
-This is 6.37 kg more than the mountain classification winners.
+The average weight of a GT points classification winner is 71.0 kg.

 Rider’s Height, Weight, and BMI (Historical Extremes)